1Password/solutions/1password/migration/PPS/README.md

   1Password field (e.g. card number → Credit Card Number field, expiry date → Month/Year field, SSN/CVV/API keys → Concealed field) inside a
   **"Details"** section.
-- Any other custom field KeePass had is preserved as a Text or Concealed field (guessed from the field name — anything containing "password", "secret", "key", "pin", "cvv", "ssn", "private", or "token" is treated as a secret) inside a **"KeePass metadata"** section, so nothing is silently dropped.
+- Any other custom field from the export is preserved as a Text or Concealed field (guessed from the field name — anything containing "password", "secret", "key", "pin", "cvv", "ssn", "private", or "token" is treated as a secret) inside an **"Export metadata"** section, so nothing is silently dropped.
 - `Notes` always carries over as the item's Notes field.